mongodb/specifications/source/auth/auth.rst

 Reauthentication
 ````````````````
 If any operation fails with ``ReauthenticationRequired`` (error code 391) and
 MONGODB-OIDC is in use, the driver MUST reauthenticate the connection.
-To
+Drivers
+MUST NOT resend a ``hello`` message during reauthentication, instead using SASL
+messages directly.
+See the main `reauthentication`_ section for more
+information.

-reauthenticate a connection, invalidate the access token stored on the
+To reauthenticate a connection, invalidate the access token stored on the
 connection (i.e. the *Connection Cache*) from the *Client Cache*, fetch a new
 access token, and re-run the SASL conversation.
-Drivers MUST NOT send a
-``hello`` when reauthenticating a connection.

 Example code for reauthentication using the ``auth`` function described above:

 .. code:: python

-  def reauth(conn):
+  def reauth(connection):
-    invalidate(conn.oidc_cache.access_token)
+    invalidate(connection.oidc_cache.access_token)
-    conn.oidc_cache.access_token = None
+    connection.oidc_cache.access_token = None
-    auth(conn)
+    auth(connection)

 -------------------------
 Connection String Options